Python API Documentation#

 The SDK is organized around key protein engineering workflows:

-• Per-residue or reduced embeddings (mean/sum pooling)
+• Per-residue embeddings or reduced representations (mean / sum pooling)

 • Logits and attention maps for interpretability

-• Score sequences without experimental data
+• Zero-shot sequence scoring without experimental data

-• Single-site analysis for variant effect prediction
+• Single-site variant effect analysis

-Data Management - Upload and manage your experimental datasets
+Upload and manage your experimental datasets

 • Store assay data (sequences + measurements) on the platform